2lindell/advent/docs/source.txt

 	now the noun is the location;
 	now clarified is true.
 Rule for supplying a missing second noun while blasting:
-	if the location encloses the mark rod, now the second noun is the mark rod;
-	otherwise now the second noun is the location.
+	now the second noun is the location.

 Section - Locking/Unlocking